-Kyrgyz customs authorities ensure protection of copyright and neighboring rights, trademarks, service marks and appellations of origin.
-For this purpose, at the request of right holders or their representatives, IP rights are entered in the register of protected intellectual property rights for up to two years upon payment of an appropriate fee.
+Kyrgyz customs authorities ensure protection of copyright and neighboring rights, trademarks, service marks and geographical indications.
+For this purpose, at the request of right holders or their representatives, the indicated IP rights are entered in the register of protected intellectual property rights for up to two years upon payment of an appropriate customs fee.
 When the customs clearance of the goods bearing intellectual property reveals any signs of counterfeit, these goods shall be kept in temporary storage, and the release of such goods shall be suspended for 10 days with the possibility of renewal for the same period.
 During this period, the right holder or his representative shall submit to the customs authorities the documents confirming the start of litigation to restore legal rights and interests in respect of suspended goods.

 A holder of the IP right may apply to the state antimonopoly authority for the suppression of unfair competition.
 A decision (order) of this authority shall be binding throughout the territory of the Kyrgyz Republic in full and within specified time.
-Those who disagree with the decision (order) of state antimonopoly authority may appeal it to the court.117 obsolete Code of Administrative Liability is replaced by the Code of Offences 2019 which does not impose liability for IP violations.
+Those who disagree with the decision (order) of state antimonopoly authority may appeal it to the court.